coder/coder/docs/guides/using-organizations.md

 Organizations is under active development.
 The following features are planned before organizations are generally available:

+- [ ] Per-Organization Quotas
 - [ ] Sync OIDC claims to auto-assign users to organizations / roles + SCIM
       support
-- [ ] View provisioner health and create provisioner keys via the Coder UI
+- [ ] View provisioner health via the Coder UI

+## Support & Feedback

+[Contact your account team](https://coder.com/contact) if you have any questions or feedback.